This training will equip new grant writers with both skills and confidence to meet the unique challenges of raising money for news organizations.

 - Relationship building

-Led by Penn Creative, the course will meet once a week for 60 or 90-minute sessions from Tuesday April 6, 2021 to Tuesday May 4, 2021 at 2pm EDT.
+Led by Penn Creative Strategies, the course will meet once a week for 60 or 90-minute sessions from Tuesday April 6, 2021 to Tuesday May 4, 2021 at 2pm EDT.

 You can start your application by clicking here or accessing the form below.
 The deadline to apply is Monday March 8 at 11:59 p.m.
 EST.

 What does this have to do with grant writing?
 For those new to the craft, and even for those with experience, this is the hidden aspect of the process that can make the difference!
 What are the various kinds of grantmakers and how can you get their attention?
 What tools are available to make your grant search easier?
 What challenges are news organizations facing now and how can you plan the most effective grant writing approach?

 Session 2 is your time to shine!
 In parsing the structure of a strong grant proposal, you will define and explain your big idea, show why you are well positioned to execute it, and show your peers that your project is a great candidate for support.
 You will illuminate your project/organization through authentic storytelling while exploring the differences between journalistic writing and grant writing.